Blaise-Skoletsky/PokerWebApp/README.txt

 The round ends when it becomes the turn of the person who raised last.
 Normally this isn't an issue, as the playe

 //Make last player to raise start at null, if it equals null, then the program knows to stop after the big blind on round 1, and the starter on rounds 2-end.

+At the beginning of a round, if we get to the bigblind, or player before smallblind, and we haven't raised yet, go to next round!